The IBMAP approach for Markov networks structure learning: The independence-based MAP approach

 \section{The independence-based MAP approach}

-We describe now the main contribution of this work: the IBMAP approach for Markov networks structure learning.
-The central idea is to aggregate the result of many statistical tests of conditional independence into the posterior probability $P(G \mid D)$ of the independence structure $G$, and, by taking the maximum-a-posteriori (MAP) model selection approach, selecting as output the structure that maximizes this posterior.
-Formally
+We describe now the main contribution of this work: the IBMAP approach for Markov network structure learning.
+Our approach avoids the cascade errors of traditional independence-based algorithms that trust completely the outcome of the statistical tests.
+For this, the central idea of IBMAP is to pose the structure learning task as a maximum-a-posteriori problem, by computing the posterior probability of each possible structure given data.
+Formally:

+In our approach, the posterior $\Pr(G \mid D)$ is computed by combining the outcome of a set of conditional independence assertions that determine the structure $G$.
+We call this set the \emph{closure} of the structure.
+The remaining of this section describes how to use the closure for computing the posteriors $\Pr(G \mid D)$.
+Next, in Section \ref{sec:algorithm}, the \ibmaphc~algorithm is presented as an efficiently instantiation of the MAP optimization.

-We proceed now to discuss how the individual posteriors $\Pr(G \mid D)$ are computed, and later in Section \ref{sec:algorithm} how to perform the MAP optimization efficiently.
-We start by replacing $G$ in $\Pr(G \mid D)$ by the \emph{closure} $\closure(G)$, an equivalent representation of $G$ consisting of a set of independence assertions that determines it.
-Formally \begin{definition}[Closure] The \emph{closure} of an undirected independence structure $G$ is a set of conditional independence assertions, $\closure(G) = \{c_i\}$, that are sufficient for completely determining the structure $G$ of a positive distribution. \end{definition} We thus have that
+Let us first define formally the concept of a closure: \begin{definition}[Closure] Let $G$ be an undirected independence structure of a positive graph-isomorph distribution $P(\set{V})$.
+The \emph{closure} of $G$ is a set of conditional independence assertions, $\closure(G) = \{c_i\}$, that are sufficient for determining $G$ completely. \end{definition}